Updated: March 3, 2023 - 6 min read

 This is what happens when you have ‘too many cooks in the kitchen.’
 When individual developers work on the product without coming together to look at the big picture, sometimes the individual contributions don’t quite fit together.

 Managing technical debt is a key part of a Product Manager’s job, and there are a few things that great PMs do to properly manage tech debt, no matter which of the above categories it fits into.

 Realize that it’s normal.
 Sometimes it feels like it’s following you around like a bad smell.
 The key is not to run from it but to realize that it’s all just part of building products!

 It doesn’t do any good for the morale of you or your team if you walk around feeling like the team has failed because you’ve got a backlog of tech debt.
 As long as it’s not excessive, and you’ve got a plan to properly manage it, there’s nothing wrong or abnormal with tech debt.

 Set benchmarks and keep track.
 The key to properly managing tech debt is to make sure you’re keeping a proper eye on it.
 That means setting soft deadlines on what needs to be caught up on and when.
 This also involves planning ahead and understanding that you’ll need to allow your developers some time to go back over completed work and clean up bad code or make updates in line with evolving tech/requirements.

 This is why having a collaborative and adaptable roadmap early on in development is so important.

 Keep communication open and useful.
 It’s easy to label what you’re up to as ‘working through the tech debt’, but that doesn’t accurately convey what you and your teams are working on.
-Also, the word ‘debt’ has negative connotations, and also won’t really make any sense to your less-technical stakeholders.
+Also, the word ‘debt’ has negative connotations and won’t make sense to your less-technical stakeholders.

-Try to communicate what your teams are working on, how they’re fixing it, and how it’ll make the end product better.
+Try to communicate what problem your teams are working on, how they’re fixing it, and why it’ll make the end product better.